LakzizYounas/inato-take-home/README.md

 ## Nx monorepo

 - Keep a good separation of concerns by segragating the bounded contexts into the `libs` and the applications into the `apps`.
-- Good reusability of the code thanks to the libraries eg: the `clinical-trials` lib is used by the 2 applications.
+- Reusability of the code thanks to the libraries eg: the `clinical-trials` lib is used by the 2 applications.
-- Good developer experience thanks to the NX features like caches, runs only modified code...
+- Developer experience thanks to the NX features like caches, runs only modified code...

 ## Clean Architecture